 To use Moodle at UMass Amherst for on-campus activities not officially listed as...

 Every semester you teach a course in Moodle, even for classes you've taught before, your newly created Moodle course will initially be empty.
-Using the Course Import function, you can quickly copy content from a previous Moodle course and reuse the content for the current term.
-This page provides...
+Use the Import function to quickly copy content from a previous Moodle course and reuse the content for the current term.

 Moodle allows you to choose between seven variations on a custom UMass Amherst theme.
 Select a color suitable to the content of your course.
 To learn how to change the theme for your course, see Important Settings for Your Moodle Course.